skimask1690/uBlockOrigin-Installer/README.md

 This repository provides registry files to install and uninstall [uBlock Origin](https://github.com/gorhill/uBlock) for Chrome via the Windows Registry, removing the need to enable developer mode or manually load extension files.

-This method will automatically download and update uBlock Origin directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
+This method will automatically download and update uBlock Origin directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), bypassing Google's restrictions that prevent normal installation.

 ## 📁 Files Included